janverb/odoo-repl/README.md

 In addition to the contents of the `README`, you see its dependencies, the modules that depend on it, the models it defines, a link to it in the web interface, and its location in the filesystem.

 These objects have a few useful methods and attributes.
-The `manifest` attribute gives you the addon's manifest:
+The `.manifest` attribute gives you the addon's manifest:

 ```pycon
 >>> addons.base_suspend_security.manifest